2devs-team/reactter/README.md

         listenHooks([username]);
     }

-    // But we recommend to give the context to the state this way:
+    // We recommend to give the context to the state this way:
     // With this, you no longer need to put it in listenHooks()
     // which is cleaner */
     late final firstName = UseState<String>("Leo", context: this);